Bloom Filters in Adversarial Environments: Introduction

-Alternatively, Bloom filters are often used for holding the contents of a cache.
-For instance, a web proxy holds on a (slow) disk, a cache of locally available webpages.
+As another example application, Bloom filters are often used for holding the contents of a cache.
+For instance, a web proxy holds, on a (slow) disk, a cache of locally available web pages.
 To improve performance, it maintains in (fast) memory a Bloom filter representing all addresses in the cache.
-When a user queries for a webpage, the proxy first checks the Bloom filter to see if the page is available in the cache, and only then does it search for the webpage on the disk.
-A false positive is translated to a cache miss, that is, an unnecessary (slow) disk lookup.
+When a user queries for a web page, the proxy first checks the Bloom filter to see if the page is available in the cache, and only then does it search for the web page on the disk.
+A false positive is translates to unsuccessful cache access, that is, a slow disk lookup.
 In the standard analysis, one would set the error to be small such that cache misses happen very rarely (\eg one in a thousand requests).
-However, by timing the results of the proxy, an adversary might learn the responses of the Bloom filter, enabling her to cause a cache miss for almost every query and, eventually, causing a Denial of Service (DoS) attack.
+However, by timing the results of the proxy, an adversary might learn the responses of the Bloom filter, enabling her to find false positives and cause an unsuccessful cache access for almost every query and, eventually, causing a Denial of Service (DoS) attack.
+The adversary cannot use a false positive more than once, as after each unsuccessful cache access the web page is added to the cache.
+These types of attacks are applicable in many different systems where Bloom filters are integrated (\eg \cite{PappasKVKMCGKB14}).

 Under the adversarial model, we construct Bloom filters that are resilient to the above attacks.
-We consider both efficient adversaries (that run in polynomial time) and computationally unbounded adversaries that are only bounded in the amount of queries they can make.
+We consider both efficient adversaries (that run in polynomial time) and computationally unbounded adversaries that are only bounded in the number of queries they can make.
 We define a Bloom filter that maintains its error probability in this setting and say it is \emph{adversarial resilient} (or just resilient for shorthand).

-The security of an adversarial resilient Bloom filter is defined as a game with an adversary.
-The adversary is allowed to make a sequence of $t$ adaptive queries to the Bloom filter and get their responses.
+The security of an adversarial resilient Bloom filter is defined in terms of a game (or an experiment) with an adversary.
+The adversary is allowed to choose the set $S$, make a sequence of $t$ adaptive queries to the Bloom filter and get its responses.
 Note that the adversary has only oracle access to the Bloom filter and cannot see its internal memory representation.
 Finally, the adversary must output an element $x^*$ (that was not queried before) which she believes is a false positive.
 We say that a Bloom filter is $(n,t,\eps)$-adversarial resilient if when initialized over sets of size $n$ then after $t$ queries the probability of $x^*$ being a false positive is at most $\eps$.
-If a Bloom filter is resilient for any polynomially many queries we say it is \emph{strongly resilient}.
+If a Bloom filter is resilient $t$ queries, for any $t$ that is bounded by a polynomial in $n$ we say it is \emph{strongly resilient}.

 A simple construction of a strongly resilient Bloom filter (even against computationally unbounded adversaries) can be achieved by storing $S$ precisely.
 Then, there are no false positives at all and no adversary can find one.
 The drawback of this solution is that it requires a large amount of memory, whereas Bloom filters aim to reduce the memory usage.
 We are interested in Bloom filters that use a small amount of memory but remain nevertheless, resilient.